 - Hilary DoxfordWDC Member

-Hilary Doxford is a former Vice Chair of Alzheimer’s Europe and is also an Alzheimer’s Society Ambassador, speaking nationally and internationally as a person with dementia.
+Hilary Doxford is a former Vice Chair European Working Group of People with Dementia, Ambassador Alzheimer's Society speaking nationally and internationally as a person with dementia.
 She was diagnosed with early onset Alzheimer’s disease at the age of 53.

 Hilary Doxford also volunteers for the Alzheimer’s Society in England as part of their research network and user involvement programme; is a champion for “Join Dementia Research;” and is a member of Dementia Alliance International.
 She is a founder member of the UK Three Nations Dementia Working Group, established in 2017 to advocate for people with dementia and to collaborate with professionals working in the field.

 Chief Kikelomo (Kiki) Laniyonu Edwards has over 30 years' experience in elder care provision and management.
 She is the founder and CEO of Dementia Care Society of Nigeria (DCSoN); the founder and director of Rossetti Care Ltd, Nigeria; and has also established Dementia Friends Nigeria an Alzheimer's Society initiative, and DementiaNigeria.com to raise awareness, educate and support families of Nigerians living with dementia.